-The application window is divided up into a number of rectangular areas.
-Areas reserve screen space for Editors, such as 3D Viewport, or an Outliner.
-Area boundary is indicated by rounded (beveled) corners.
+The Blender window is divided up into a number of rectangles called Areas.
+Areas reserve screen space for Editors, such as the 3D Viewport, or the Outliner.
+In general an Editor provides a way to view and modify your work through a specific part of Blender.
+All hotkeys you press will affect the contents of the Editor in the Area the mouse pointer is located.
+Area boundaries are indicated by rounded (beveled) corners.

 You can resize areas by dragging their borders with LMB.
 Move your mouse cursor over the border between two areas, so that the cursor changes to a double-headed arrow, and then click and drag.

-Splitting an area will create a new area, and joining of two areas will close one area.
-Placing mouse cursor in area corner will change cursor to a cross (+) to indicate that pressing down LMB will activate splitting or joining command.
+Splitting an area will create a new area.
+Placing the mouse cursor in an area corner will change the cursor to a cross (+) to indicate that pressing down LMB will activate splitting or joining operator.
 Dragging from area corner inward will split the area.
 You define the split direction by dragging either horizontally or vertically.

 Areas to be joined must be the same size (width or height) in the direction you wish to join, otherwise nothing will happen.
 This is so that the combined area remains a rectangle.